lanl/multishapeGP/README.md

 ## **Content**

 This is the code repository associated with the research publication "Nonparametric Multi-shape Modeling with Uncertainty Quantification" by [Hengrui Luo](https://hrluo.github.io/) and [Justin D. Strait](https://scholar.google.com/citations?user=amZk5V4AAAAJ&hl=en).
-The pre-print for this paper can be accessed at (https://arxiv.org/abs/2206.09127).
+The pre-print for this paper can be accessed [here](https://arxiv.org/abs/2206.09127).

 - **What does this code do?**
 This code performs multiple-output Gaussian process (GP) fitting for closed curve datasets.
 The model assumes that each closed curve (including the case of a single curve) is realized as a collection of points, assumed to be drawn from its own unknown, underlying closed curve; the GP model is used to estimate each curve (in $\mathbb{R}^d$, with primary focus on $d=2$), both in terms of a mean function attached with corresponding pointwise uncertainties.
 Our code is capable of fitting smooth closed curves for point sets that are noisy or assumed noise-free, as well as sparse or dense (high-dimensional) number of points.
 Default options produce smooth fits, with numerous user-specified options capable of modifying the GP kernel to achieve the desired curve smoothness.
 The code is also capable of fitting closed curves coming from multiple classes (e.g., point sets representing the outlines of different leaf types).